Farama-Foundation/Minigrid/README.md

 it.
 The mission string does not give the agent any clues as to where the key is placed.
 This environment can be solved without relying on language.

+### Unlock environment

+Registed configurations:
+- `MiniGrid-Unlock-v0`

+The agent has to open a locked door.
+This environment can be solved without relying on language.

 ### Blocked unlock pickup environment

 Registed configurations: